Summary of Significant Accounting Policies

 Use of Estimates

-The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, equity and the disclosures of contingent assets and liabilities at the date of the financial statement and the reported amounts of revenues and expenses during the reporting period.
+The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, equity and the disclosures of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Making estimates requires management to exercise significant judgment.
-It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future non-conforming events.
+It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the condensed consolidated financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future non-conforming events.
 Accordingly, the actual results could differ significantly from estimates.
 Significant items subject to such estimates include but are not limited to the valuation of stock-based awards, measurement of allowances for doubtful accounts and inventory reserves, the amount of deferred offering costs recognized, the selection of asset useful lives, fair value estimations used to test long-lived assets, including intangibles, impairments and provisions necessary for assets and liabilities.

 Management’s estimates, including evaluation of impairment of long-lived assets and inventory reserves are based in part on forecasted future results.
 A variety of factors could cause actual results to differ from forecasted results and these differences could have a significant effect on asset carrying amounts.
 Management believes that we have the ability to sell raw materials to a third party in the event the Company does not obtain the requisite amount of revenue.